Julcatan/Pyper-Analysis/README.md

 #### - Average fare per driver

-    -   Average fares per driver are again highest in rural cities with $55.49 per driver, $39.50 in suburban cities, and $16.57 in urban cities
+    -   Average fares per driver are again highest in rural cities with $55.49 per driver, $39.50 in suburban cities, and $16.57 in urban cities.
 ___
 ### Total fare by city type

 ![image](https://user-images.githubusercontent.com/91682586/141694474-229b85a9-d45d-4725-903f-2dc2ca522210.png)

-In the date range between Jan 01  and end of April the weekly total fare by city type shows the same pattern with urban fares beeing about ...times higher than rural and ... times higher than suburban total fares.
+In the date range between Jan 01  and end of April the weekly total fare by city type confirms the earlier observations with urban fares beeing consistently multiple times higher than suburban fares, and suburban cities having higher fares than rural cities.

-Demand peaks end of March for all 3 city types
+Demand peaks end of March for all 3 city types.

 Summary:

-The following business recommendations as a result of the analysis:
+The following are my business recommendations as a result of the analysis:

-Conduct more research on the demand in rural and suburban areas, e.g.
+Conduct more research on the demand, e.g.
-    -   find reasons for lower demand in this area
+    -   find reasons for lower demand in rural and suburban areas
+    -   where are gaps in coverage
+    -   what type of customers are using  the service
     -   how many drivers are needed to meet that demand.
     -   what would be good incentives to recruit more drivers.

-Develop targeted marketing strategies to increase demand in rural and suburban areas.
+Conduct more research on target group and develop targeted marketing strategies to increase demand in rural and suburban areas.

-    -
-    -
-    -
+    -   what type of customers are using  the service

+Adjust business model according to results of further research

+    -   e.g. for an older population evaluate options to book in advance or by phone instead through an app